Practice Tip: When You Must Notify the Executive Director

 - the Corporate Access Number has changed

 All brokerage amendments must be reported to RECA immediately.
-Written notification to the executive director should occur no more than five days after the event in question.
+Written notification to the Registrar should occur no more than five days after the event in question.